This post may contain affiliate links. Please read my affiliate policy.

 Orange foods– If you noticed a color theme in this smoothie, then you’re on to something!
 Orange foods are full of vitamin A, and so is this PCOS smoothie!

 Now give this PCOS smoothie a blend, then leave a comment + review to let me know how it tasted.
 I love pumpkin, so I instantly fell in love with this creamy creation!
+You can also find my top picks for smoothie blenders to make it extra smooth.

 I do recommend adding a little extra liquid to this PCOS smoothie if using homemade protein powder, to keep it creamy as well as thin enough to drink.